sfc-aqua/quisp/doc/running-demos.md

 <img src="img/Linear_One_MM.png" width="200" />

-- two nodes connected via a single MIM (memory-interference-memory) link
+- two nodes connected via a single MIM (memory-interference-memory) link; "HoM" is a Bell state analyzer in the middle of the link

 <img src="img/Linear_One_MIM.png" width="400" />